FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 #### **Wiring the 4-channel Relay Board**

-A relay is electronic on/off switch for the pumps etc. Each of the 4 relays on the 4-channel Relay Board has three terminals.
+A relay is electronic on/off switch for the pumps etc. Each of the four relays on the 4-channel Relay Board has three screw terminals.
 <IMG ALT="4-channel relay" SRC="./media/control-unit/relay.png" WIDTH="200" />
 <BR><BR>
 For this project we will only use two of the terminals with each relay, the NO and the COM.
 The Normally Open (NO) means it keeps that part of the circuit open by default and no power flows.
 When the relay is activated, it physically connects the NO terminal to the Common (COM) terminal completing the circuit and then the power flows.
 <IMG ALT="Wiring the positive Phoenix wires and connector" SRC="./media/control-unit/relay_no.png" WIDTH="300" />

 - **Wiring the NOs**
-    - Take the 8-pin socket and insert the end of each of its 4" positive wires into the numbered NO terminals (NO1, NO2 etc) on the Relay Board.
+    - Take the 8-pin socket and insert the end of each of the 4" positive wires into the numbered NO terminals (NO1, NO2 etc) on the Relay Board.
 Tighten the terminals.
        - Black - NO4
        - Green - NO3
        - Red - NO2
        - Blue - NO1

   <IMG ALT="Wiring the NOs" SRC="./media/control-unit/cu_8pin_no.png" WIDTH="200" />
 - **Wiring the COMs**
    - Take the 4 red wires, insert one wire into each of the terminals labeled "COM" (common) tighten the terminals.

 - **Connecting the Relay Board to the 12V Wire Connector**
  - Take the 12V wire connector, open the first two lever slots on the positive side of the connector (shown as the left side with red levers in our picture).
 Take the other end of the relay board's red COM wires, put two wires in each slot and close the slots.